aykut-rocks/lame-mp3-encoder-browser-ui/README.md

 - start browser and go to: localhost:3000

 # usage
-- select bitrate mode
-- select channel mode
+- select bitrate mode, select channel mode and set bitrate
-- set bitrate
-- select file and encode
+- select audio file and click the encode button
-- the file will be uploaded to the server, encoded to mp3 and downloaded as zip file
+- the file will be uploaded to the /uploads/ path, encoded to mp3 and downloaded as zip file in your /downloads/ folder

 # possible improvements
 - multiple file uploads